 There are a great number of websites that designers use to grab assets from.
 If I was designing a banner for a website, for instance, I might go on a site like, Creative Market, and use it to help me pull banner assets and just get ideas for my design that might be cool.
 You can even look at the themes that designers have for sale on Creative Market.

 Keep in mind, at Weeknight Website, we don’t use WordPress website themes.
 We help you create your own customized website however YOU want it, without a theme’s limitations.
-You can use these designer made themes to build something you love.
+You can use the designer made themes to build something you love.

 Let me be clear, I’m not telling you to copy frame for frame.
 However, it’s really helpful sometimes to look at what other people are doing, especially professional designers, and get an idea of the kinds of things that you like, as well as functionality that you didn’t even think about, or elements for your website that you didn’t even think about it.

-Canva is another fun designer resource, but it’s a lot more geared towards the DIY people. 😉 Canva is really great for when you need website design inspiration for creating things like website banners because they have templates built in.
+Canva is another fun designer resource, but it’s a lot more geared towards the DIY people. ????
+Canva is really great for when you need website design inspiration for creating things like website banners because they have templates built-in.
 They have some really cool designs (made by designers) for you to get inspiration from.
 I want to stress that Canva is an inspiration point, but not necessarily a great idea for creating your banners.

 Check out our step by step website banner tutorial below!